caev03/VA-ProyectoSemestre/README.md

 ##Who:
-The principal stakeholders of the project are:
+###The principal stakeholders of the project are:
-* Monica Pachon - Dean of the Faculty of Political Science, Government and International Relations at Rosary University
+* **Monica Pachon** - Dean of the Faculty of Political Science, Government and International Relations at Rosary University
-* John Guerra - Teacher of Visual Analitycs Class at Universidad de los Andes
+* **John Guerra** - Teacher of Visual Analytics Class at Universidad de los Andes
-* Tiberio Hernandez - Teacher of Visual Analitycs Class at Universidad de los Andes
+* **Tiberio Hernandez** - Teacher of Visual Analytics Class at Universidad de los Andes

 ##What: